What Is Recovery in Training? A Tactical Athlete's Guide

 Training Recovery Explained: How the Body Restores, Adapts and Progresses

 When people talk about training progress, they often focus on workouts, intensity, or programming.
 But every adaptation, from strength gains to improved endurance, happens during recovery, not during the session itself.
+Athletes who want programming that systematically builds recovery into each training phase explore our CF ONE recovery integrated programs.

-Put simply: If your recovery is poor, your performance and adaptation will suffer.
+If your recovery is poor, your performance and adaptation will suffer.

 Recovery Defined